Guess the Contact Angle: IPA Wiped Composite Material

 History of Cleaning for Ideal Electronics Manufacturing with Mike Konrad

-At IPC APEX 2020 in San Diego we got the chance to sit down and chat with Mike Konrad, from Aqueous Technologies and the Reliability Matters podcast, a show about the reliability of circuit assemblies.
-Mike is an electronics components and assemblies cleaning expert, whose mission is to make...
+At IPC APEX 2020 in San Diego, we got the chance to sit down and chat with Mike Konrad from Aqueous Technologies and the Reliability Matters podcast, a show about the reliability of circuit assemblies.
+Mike is an electronics component and assemblies cleaning expert whose mission is to make...

 Read